Appendix B — Matrix Operations

 matrix_B_inv = np.linalg.pinv(matrix_B)

 More to the point, when would we do this?
 In the world of modeling, we might use matrix inversion to solve a system of equations.
-This is most commonly implemented in linear regression, where we are trying to find the coefficients that minimize the error in our model.
+For example, this can be implemented in linear regression, where we are trying to find the coefficients that minimize the error in our model.
 That problem has an analytical solution that involves matrix inversion.

 \[ \beta = (X^TX)^{-1}X^Ty \]